North East England: Wood to iron and steel

 On Tyneside, Charles Mark Palmer, born in South Shields, established a yard at Jarrow in 1851 and built its first iron collier, The John Bowes, in the following year.
 It was the first ever seagoing screw collier and was built for John Bowes of Barnard Castle for shipping coal to London.
 Palmer was also famed for building the first rolled armour plates for warships in 1854.
 William Smith and Co launched the 1,600-ton Blenheim in 1848.

-W. G. Armstrong, the famous northern engineer, acquired an interest in the Tyneside shipbuilding firm of Mitchells in 1882, and the company of W. G. Armstrong, Mitchell and Co was formed.
+W. G. Armstrong, the northern engineer, acquired an interest in the Tyneside shipbuilding firm of Mitchells in 1882, and the company of W. G. Armstrong, Mitchell and Co was formed.
 The yard built battleships as well as a ship called Gluckauf, which was arguably the world's first oil tanker.
 It was launched by the yard in 1886.
 Scotsman Charles Mitchell started building ships at Walker-on-Tyne in 1852 and purchased a 6.5 acre site at Wallsend in 1873 to soak up excess orders from his Walker shipyard.
 The new yard failed financially and was handed to his brother-in-law Charles Swan.
 Charles and his brother Henry were directors of the Wallsend Slipway Company, a repair yard established by Mitchell in 1871.
 In 1878 Charles arranged a partnership with Sunderland shipbuilder George Hunter, but in 1879 Charles died after falling overboard from a channel steamer whilst returning from the Continent with his wife.
-Hunter went into temporary partnership with Swan's wife before becoming Managing Director in 1880.
+Hunter went into temporary partnership with Swan's wife before becoming managing director in 1880.
 Swan Hunters built their first steel ship at Wallsend in 1884 and their first oil tanker in 1889.

 Most early ships built at the Swan Hunter yard were smaller, like colliers and barges, but in 1898 it built its first ocean liner, Ultonia, with a further 21 liners being built between 1898 and 1903.
 The most famous ship ever launched there was undoubtedly Mauretania, a transatlantic ocean liner that launched on 20 September 1906.
 The ship was 790 ft long, with a Beam (nautical) of 88 ft (27 m) and a gross register tonnage of 31,938 tons.
 It carried 2,000 passengers on its maiden voyage on 16 November 1907 and won the Blue Riband for the fastest crossing of the Atlantic, a record held for 22 years.